 - If you’re bringing home an older dog, ideally, stick with the name it already owns.
 Can’t stand it because “Barney” was the first boy who broke your heart?
 Then stick with similar sounds when choosing a new dog name.
 “Barney” morphs into “Farley” easily.

 - Once you’ve chosen a name, try it out for a day or so.
 You’ll know right away whether it’s a keeper.
-If not, there’s always more puppy names.
+If not, there are always more puppy names.